-In April 2018, JD Logistics granted share-based awards ("JD Logistics Plan") to eligible employees and non-employees to attract and retain the best available personnel, provide additional incentives to its employees and non-employees for promoting the success of JD Logistics.
+JD Logistics approved and adopted a Pre-IPO share incentive plan on March 31, 2018 and a Post-IPO share option scheme and a Post-IPO share award scheme on May 10, 2021, collectively the "JD Logistics Plan".
+JD Logistics launched the JD Logistics Plan to eligible employees and non-employees to attract and retain the best available personnel, provide additional incentives to its employees and non-employees for promoting the success of JD Logistics.
 The JD Logistics Plan consists of share options, RSUs and other types of awards.

-JD Logistics granted 187,844,000, 83,476,500 and 224,511,105 share options of JD Logistics to its employees and non-employees for the years ended December 31, 2018, 2019 and 2020, respectively, including the share options granted to Mr. Liu as mentioned below.
-The estimated fair value of each option grant is estimated on the date of grant using the binominal option-pricing model.
-The weighted average grant date fair value of options granted for the years ended December 31, 2018, 2019 and 2020 was US\$1.39, US\$1.67 and US\$2.00 per share, respectively.
-For the years ended December 31, 2018, 2019 and 2020, total share-based compensation expenses for the share options granted under JD Logistics Plan were RMB400,968,000, RMB572,109,000 and RMB640,141,000, respectively.
-As of December 31, 2020, there were RMB2,177,410,000 of unrecognized share-based compensation expenses related to the share options granted.
-The expenses were expected to be recognized over a weighted-average period of 5.4 years.
+JD Logistics granted 83,476,500, 224,511,105 and 30,030,446 share options of JD Logistics to its employees and non-employees for the years ended December 31, 2019, 2020 and 2021, respectively, including the share options granted to Mr. Liu as mentioned below.
+The estimated fair value of each option granted is estimated on the date of grant using the binominal option-pricing model.
+The weighted average grant date fair value of options granted for the years ended December 31, 2019, 2020 and 2021 was US\$1.67, US\$2.00 and US\$4.31 per share, respectively.
+For the years ended December 31, 2019, 2020 and 2021, total share-based compensation expenses for the share options granted under the JD Logistics Plan were RMB572 million, RMB640 million and RMB1,162 million, respectively.
+As of December 31, 2021, there were RMB1,589 million of unrecognized share-based compensation expenses related to the share options granted.
+The expenses were expected to be recognized over a weighted-average period of 4.5 years.